boxy-pug/ccxxd/README.md

 **Unit tests:**
 Run with `go test`.
-These check the core logic and formatting in-memory—no system `xxd` needed.
+These check the core logic and formatting in-memory.

 **Integration tests:**
 Compare this tool's output to your system's `xxd`.
-Requires `xxd` installed and output might differ slightly on other systems or OSes.
+Requires `xxd` installed, and if your local implementation differ slightly in formatting the tests will not pass.
-Not run by default.
+Therefore they're not run by default.
 To run them:

 ```sh
 go test -tags=integration